Bhaichung Bhutia: Early life

 Bhaichung Bhutia was born in an agricultural family.
 Both of his parents were farmers in Sikkim and were originally not keen on Bhutia's interest in sports.
-His father died in his childhood but after encouragement from his uncle, Karma Bhutia, he started his education in St. Xaviers School, Pakyong, East Sikkim.
+His father died in his childhood, but after encouragement from his uncle, Karma Bhutia, he started his education at St. Xavier's School, Pakyong, Sikkim.
 At the age of nine he won a football scholarship from SAI to attend the Tashi Namgyal Academy in Gangtok.

-He went on to play for several schools and local clubs in his home state of Sikkim, including the Gangtok-based Boys Club, which was managed by Karma.
+Bhutia went on to play for several schools and local clubs in his home state of Sikkim, including the Gangtok-based Boys Club, which was managed by Karma.
 His performance at the 1992 Subroto Cup, where he won the "Best Player" award, brought him to the notice of the football establishment.
-Former India goalkeeper, Bhaskar Ganguly spotted his talent and helped him make the transition to Calcutta football.
-In addition to football, Bhutia also represented his school at badminton, basketball and athletics.
+Former India goalkeeper Bhaskar Ganguly spotted his talent and helped him make the transition to Calcutta football.
+In addition to football, Bhutia also represented his school at badminton, basketball, and athletics.

 Club career

-East Bengal and JCT
+Kolkata and Europe

 In 1993, at the age of sixteen, Bhutia left school to join the professional East Bengal F.C. in Kolkata.
 Two years later, he transferred to JCT Mills in Phagwara, which went on to win the India National Football League in the 1996–97 season.
 Bhutia was the top goalscorer in the league, and was chosen to make his international debut in the Nehru Cup.
 He was named "1996 Indian Player of the Year".

 In 1997, Bhutia returned to East Bengal.
 He has the distinction of scoring the first hat-trick in the local derby between East Bengal and Mohun Bagan, when he registered one in East Bengal's 4–1 victory in the 1997 Federation Cup semi-final.
 He became team captain in the 1998–99 season, during which East Bengal finished second behind Salgaocar in the league.
 Furthermore, he became the 19th footballer to receive the Arjuna Award in 1999, which the Government of India gives out to athletes to recognise their "outstanding achievements" in national sports.